getlantern/tassis/README.md

 Clients identify each other by a combination of userID and deviceID.

 ### UserID (also Identity Key)
 A 33 bit unique identifier for a user to which messages can be delivered, and also that user's public key.
+The first byte is a key type indicator which is always 0x05 for DJB_TYPE.
+This is provided for compatibility with Signal's serialized representation of its identity keys.

 ### DeviceID
 A 32 bit unsigned integer that uniquely identifies one of a user's devices (not unique across users).